openbmc/hiomapd/Documentation/mbox_protocol.md

 of the mailbox and perform the necessary action before responding.
 On responding the BMC must ensure that the sequence number is the same as the one in the request from the host.
-The BMC must also ensure that mailbox data regsiter 13 is a valid response code (see Responses).
+The BMC must also ensure that mailbox data register 13 is a valid response code (see Responses).
 The BMC should then use its control register to generate an interrupt for the host to notify it of a response.